lmart999/Sandbox/README.txt

 (4) Any scrip in /bin
 - The provided BedGraphToBigWig is built for Linux.
-- This, and related scripts, may be downloaded for other platforms: http://hgdownload.cse.ucsc.edu/admin/exe/macOSX.i386/
+- This, and related scripts, may be downloaded for other platforms: http://hgdownload.cse.ucsc.edu/admin/exe/macOSX.i386/ (5) Addition of a header to *mergedRT_CLIP_clusters file appears to cause a bug with parsing.
+Catch this error. track name="/arrayCp1/lmartin/CLIP/results/ddx3mutv2/ddx3mutv2_allreads.mergedRT_CLIP_clusters" visibility=2 colorByStrand="0,0,0 0,0,0"
+(6) If there is a problem parsing clusters from CLIPper, consider the version used.
+- The older version of CLIPper results <name>_<clusterNum>_<readPerCluster>
+- The newer version has name.val__<clusterNum>_<readPerCluster>